chadwyck242/restaurant-review-app/README.md

 ### Starting the Server

-These are simply the instruction Udacity provided below to get the application running on a simple Python based server, and then get it opened in a browser.
-Assuming Python is on your system Path, navigate to main folder of the project you downloaded or cloned above and do the following:
+These are simply the instructions Udacity as provided below to get the application running on a simple Python based server, and then get it opened in a browser.
+Assuming Python is on your system path, navigate to main folder of the project you downloaded or cloned above and do the following:

 ## Using the Application

-Explain how to run the automated tests for this system
+The Restaurant Review App is simple to use: You are provided with a map and filtering options.
+Select the neighborhood in New York City and the type of cuisine you are interested in from the drop down selectors.
+The options will be filtered based on your preferences, and the map will update as well with your selections.
+Once your options are provided below, as restaurant cards with a photo, you can select one to view more information.
+A full photo, a map, and all the reviews will be provided for the selected restaurant.
+There is a breadcrumb navigation near the top of this view to return to the selection screen.
+Easy as that!

 ### And coding style tests